 Boneless pork chops are usually smaller and cook more easily, faster, and evenly.
 It’s my go-to choice for super busy weeknights, when I just want to make dinner simple and straightforward.

 Bone-in pork chops are usually larger in size and have more fat around it, so they are juicier and more flavorful.
-They also take a few minutes longer to cook on the skillet, especially around the bones.
-I often finish them in the oven for a few minutes to ensure the pork is cooked through.
+They take a few minutes longer to cook, especially around the bones.
+I often finish them in the oven for a few minutes to ensure it’s cooked through.

-Either way, your best bet is to use a meat thermometer to ensure the meat is cooked properly.
-The safe temperature for pork is 145 degrees F (medium), but I like mine cooked at 155 to 160 degrees F (medium well to well).
+Either way, your best bet is to use a meat thermometer.
+The safe temperature for pork is 145 degrees F (medium), but I like mine cooked at 155 to 160 F (medium well to well).

 The last thing you want are tough and dry pork chops!
-In reality, the only way to ensure that pork chops turn out juicy is using a brine, but really…that’s a lot of work for a simple weeknight dinner.
-Here’s where quick dry brines come in!
+Using a wet brine is a good options, but that’s a lot of work!
+Here’s where quick dry brines come in.

 What is a dry brine?
 A dry brine basically involves salting the meat and letting it rest before cooking.
 Salt naturally removes excess moisture.
 So, in this case, the salt uses the meat’s moisture to make a “brine” and then soaks it back into the meat, which helps keep the meat juicy and tender.
-Plus, this method will season the pork chops throughout.
+It also adds flavor.

-Typically, for smaller cuts of meat, I tend to dry brine for 45 minutes to 1 hour, but even 15 to 20 minutes does the trick.
-This is great for weeknights.
-You can also do this overnight.
+Typically, for smaller cuts of meat, I tend to dry brine for 45 minutes to 1 hour, but even 15 to 20 minutes helps if you just want dinner fast, or overnight is fine too.

 Ingredient Notes

-You only need a few ingredients to make this pork chops with apples for dinner.
+You only need a few ingredients to make this pork chops with apples and onions recipe.
 Below are a few ingredient notes from recipe testing.
 As always, the full ingredient list and quantities can be found in the recipe card down below.

 - Pork chops: Boneless or bone-in.